controversial/controversial.io/README.md

 This is my website.
 There are many like it, but this one is mine.

-This website is comprised entirely of my own code – no external libraries are loaded excluding fonts.
+This website is comprised entirely of my own code – the only external libraries loaded are polyfills to improve browser support.

 # Code style
 All of the JavaScript in this website is written using next generation ES6 features.
 The ES6 code is compliant with [Airbnb's JavaScript style guide](https://github.com/airbnb/javascript).
 The code is then transpiled to ES5 using [Babel](https://babeljs.io) so that older browsers can execute it.